vemoreno/blog/_posts/2017-07-12-extensibility-is-the-next-big-thing-in-saas.markdown

 ## Customizability for customers

-You can build a good product — you can even build a great one.
+You can build a good product, you can even build a great one.
 But you're never going to be able to build something that will be perfect for every single customer right out of the box.
 Customers will always want to be able to customize themselves.

 When your customer can add on exactly what their marketing team needs, or build a feature that takes your product from good to perfect, they're happier customers that stick around longer.
 And while you may not be able to build that “perfect-for-them” product, you can empower them to build it themselves.